-Ok let’s go ahead and apply anti-aliasing first.
+Ok, let’s go ahead and apply anti-aliasing first.
 As the name implies, anti-aliasing strives to reduce aliasing as much as possible by a variety of techniques.
 You can use fast approximate anti-aliasing (FXAA) technology or temporal anti-aliasing (TAA) technology from Unity Post-Processing Stack.
 Both these technologies have their pluses and minuses.
-But if you want to squeeze maximum image quality I can recommend you to use cinematic temporal anti-aliasing (CTAA) technology ->>> asset store link.

 Next step is tone mapping and color grading.
 This is the process of altering or correcting the color and luminance of the final image.
-The new Unity Post-Processing Stack has good color grading as well as tone mapping but again if you want to get best possible image quality you need to pay for it.
-I recommend to use Amplify Color asset ->>> asset store link.
+The new Unity Post-Processing Stack has good color grading as well as tone mapping but if you want to get the best possible image quality I recommend to use Amplify Color asset ->>> asset store link.

-This asset was recommended to me by a very skilled game developer and he did not mislead me.
-When you start to play with it you can achieve something like this:
+This asset was recommended to me by a very skilled game developer, and he did not mislead me.
+When you start to play with it, you can achieve something like this:

 Now the graphics looks much better but is a bit flat.
 So the next step is the screen space ambient occlusion (SSAO).
 SSAO is a computer graphics technique for efficiently approximating the ambient occlusion effect in real time.
-Basically it is another post-processing layer we can use to make objects actually connect to the world and add real depth to scenes with minimal effort.
-Ground truth ambient occlusion (GTAO) is an improved version of SSAO and it can produce quality and accuracy closer to traditional raytracing.
+Basically, it is another post-processing layer we can use to make objects actually connect to the world and add real depth to scenes with minimal effort.
+Ground truth ambient occlusion (GTAO) is an improved version of SSAO, and it can produce quality and accuracy closer to traditional ray tracing.
 Amplify Occlusion asset ->>> asset store link – the tool you need for that.

 This solution offers massive quality improvements to occlusion.
 The controls are comprehensive and performance is stellar.
 Here is my result:

-And the last but not least important step is to add a bit of life to the scene.
-Let’s add some bloom.
+And the last but not the least important step is to add a bit of life to the scene.
+Let’s add some bloom!
 Blooming is the optical effect where light from a bright source (such as a glint) appears to leak into surrounding objects.
-With this effect applied graphics looks more natural.
-I recommend you to use Amplify Bloom asset ->>> asset store link.
+With this effect applied, graphics looks more natural.

-Of cause with more fine adjustments and more time a better looking result can be achieved, but when you compare the final image with the first one you can really see the difference.
+Of course with more fine adjustments and more time a better looking result can be achieved, but when you compare the final image with the first one you can really see the difference.
 So this is how important post-processing is in today’s game development.
 If you have something to add, please write a comment.